agucova/tpotcraft/README.md

    docker-compose up -d
    ```

+7. Download and install the Better Minecraft 2 modpack files:
+   - Download the server files from CurseForge or Modrinth
+   - Extract them into the `minecraft-data/mods` and `minecraft-data/config` directories

-7. The server will be available at localhost:25565
+8. The server will be available at localhost:25565

 ### Option 2: VM with QEMU